-Nowadays government budgets are not sufficient to keep logging roads and Forest Service roads ploughed in the winter.
-For skiers, sleds are becoming a necessity allowing us access to prime backcounty ski areas.
+Nowadays government budgets are not sufficient to keep logging roads and Forest Service roads plowed in the winter.
+For skiers, sleds are becoming a necessity allowing us access to prime backcountry ski areas.

 We stopped at the Pass Lake road with all the other vehicles, unloaded the machines, packed all the gear into the skimmers and set off down the compact snow filled road for about 30 K.